 - The Art Shift to hard shadows and sepia tone during Plankton's takeover are chillingly similar to those found in Triumph of the Will.

-- The Sociopath: Plankton is this in the same movie.
-He did not seem to feel any remorse for what he did do, worse, undertakes to destroy everyone when was arrested.
+- Plankton is this in the same movie.
+He does not seem to feel any remorse for what he did do and, worse, undertakes to destroy everyone when arrested.

 - Surreal Humour: "Hooray!
 Bubble Party!"

-- Team Rocket Wins: After an endless amount of failures in the TV series, Plankton at last gets his hand on the secret formula and begins selling Krabby Patties at the Chum Bucket.
+- Team Rocket Wins: After an endless amount of failures in the TV series (excluding The Algae Is Always Greener, where he technically succeeds), Plankton at last gets his hand on the secret formula and begins selling Krabby Patties at the Chum Bucket.

 - Testosterone Poisoning: Lots of examples.